 Trelleborg is a world leader in engineered polymer solutions that seal, damp and protect critical applications in demanding environments.
-Its innovative solutions accelerate performance for customers in a sustainable way.
+Its innovative engineered solutions accelerate performance for customers in a sustainable way.
+The Trelleborg Group has local presence in over 40 countries around the world.